oomek/attractplus/Layouts.md

    * `font` - Get/set the filename of the font used for this text.
      If not set default font is used.
    * `margin` - Get/set the margin spacing in pixels to sides of the text.
-     Default value is `-1` which calcualtes the margin based on the .char_size.
+     Default value is `-1` which calculates the margin based on the .char_size.
    * `shader` - Get/set the GLSL shader for this text.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
    * `zorder` - Get/set the Text's order in the applicable draw list.
 Objects